 If an emotional support dog bites you, the owner of the dog is responsible for your medical expenses, the pain and suffering involved, and any wage loss you may incur due to your injuries.
 Whether the dog was in the public space to provide comfort to its owner is irrelevant.
 The owner is strictly liable for any injury his or her dog causes.
 Recovering monetary damages from the aggressive dog owner is easiest if the pet owner is also a homeowner since a claim can be filed against the homeowners' insurance policy - even if the attack occurred outside the owner's home, in a public place.
 If the aggressive dog's owner is a renter, more requirements to establish a valid claim against the home's insurance policy will apply.
 More information on those requirements is available here under the heading "Landlord Liability."Sacramento Dog Bite Lawyer

 I'm Ed Smith, a Sacramento dog bite lawyer.
 My firm has handled dog bite lawsuits and claims throughout the Sacramento region for almost four decades.
-If you or a loved one has suffered significant injuries caused by a dog bite, call me for free, friendly advice at (916) 921-.6400 or (800) 404-5400.
+If you or a loved one has suffered significant injuries caused by a dog bite, call our experienced injury lawyers for free, friendly advice at (916) 921-.6400 or (800) 404-5400.

 Photo by João Victor Xavier on Unsplash